Azure/autorest/docs/powershell/customization.md

 }
 ```

-_Note_: for PowerShell, the removal operation is assigned to a `$null` variable to prevent the returned `bool` from being written out from the cmdlet; this should be done for the removal operation on a dictionary.
+_Note_: for PowerShell, the removal operation is assigned to a `$null` variable to prevent the returned `bool` from being written to the output stream from the cmdlet; this should be done for the removal operation on a dictionary, or any other command or call that returns a value.

 If a parameter should be added to the `PSBoundParameters` dictionary before being passed to the next cmdlet, then the following should be used: